skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 like a bunch of numbskulls.
 They made so much noise that the enemy knew they were coming and when.
-I'd planned on blasting them with a little lightning, but I realized that I could very easily kill one or two of them that way, which could end up in a TPK.
+I'd planned on blasting them with a little lightning, but I realized that I could very easily kill one or two of them that way, which could end up in a total party kill.

 So I had Vormoth stick to his lower-level spells.
 I justified this by saying (to myself) "Vormoth wouldn't want to risk hitting the kids."